 The narrative is oppression.

-Currently, we are seeing a significant uprise of anti-racist protest and calls due to the recent injustice in America where a black man named George Floyd was killed by a white cop without due process.
+We are seeing a significant uprise of anti-racist protest and calls due to the recent injustice in America where a black man named George Floyd was killed by a white cop without due process.
 This incident has catalyzed the spreading of awareness and calling for action regarding racial injustice, not just in America but the whole world.
 The death of Floyd flared the people’s driving hunger for racial equality and has sparked numerous protests around the planet.

 However, because of the restrictions brought about by the world’s response to the COVID-19 pandemic, many people chose to show their protest against racial injustice through maximizing their social media accounts.
 The #BlackLivesMatter reemerged as the popular call and reached further international attention due to the global protests.
 The call to action started back in 2013 when people protested against the acquittal of George Zimmerman, who shot a black high school student named Trayvon Martin to death.
 It then became a movement founded by three black community organizers, namely: Alicia Garza, Patrisse Cullors, and Opal Tometi.
 Since then, it has become a major movement in advocating for black people’s rights and the recent killing of George Floyd propelled the movement into global attention.